DoctorWhoof/Houdini-To-Mojo3D-Exporter/README.md

 ## Installation
 The exporter consists of a single Python script.
 You can launch it inside Houdini in any way you prefer, as long as you call the export() function from the script.

 The recommended way is through a shelf tool.
-When you create a new shelf tool, simply go to the "Script" tab and add these lines:
+When you create a new shelf tool, simply go to its "Script" tab and add these lines:
 ```
 execfile("/Path/mojo3d_export.py")
 export()